 Tent and cool the the Easter bun on a wire rack and cool it down to room temperature before storing.

-You can also store your bun in the freezer.
-It should be covered in an airtight container or heavy-duty freezer bag, or wrapped tightly with heavy-duty aluminum foil or freezer wrap.
+For longer storage, the bun can be frozen by placing it in an airtight container or wrapping it tightly with heavy-duty aluminum foil or freezer wrap.

 kerriannskravings.com occasionally offers nutritional information for recipes contained on this site.
 This information is provided as a courtesy and is an estimate only.
 To obtain the most accurate representation of the nutritional information in any given recipe, you should calculate the nutritional information with the actual ingredients used in your recipe.
 For more information read our Nutritional Disclaimer.